 For the final project you have the option of a programming-oriented or a research-oriented final project.
 Whichever project you decide to do you must first meet with me to get it approved.

-Choose a paper from the AAMAS proceedings and implement the algorithm they describe.
+Choose a paper from the AAMAS proceedings (see also my AAMAS 2012 local copy, because their website is down a lot) and implement the algorithm they describe.
 In many cases you will need to make some simplifying assumptions.
 The papers discuss in class are especially good choices.

 Or, you can also choose to implement any of the algorithms referenced in the our textbook that are not already implemented, or provide better visualizations of existing algorithms (for didactic purpose).